gorkemkaragoz/movie-pagination/README.md

 # 🎬 Movie Pagination API

-A hands-on Spring Boot project built to learn and practice pagination with a real movie dataset.
+A hands-on Spring Boot project built to learn and practice pagination with a movie dataset.

 ## Tech Stack
 - Java 21